 National and state merit scholarship competitions

-Of the nearly 150 graduates of WDMH, there have been three National Achievement Scholarship finalists, and five Governor’s Honors participants, and numerous scholarship recipients.
+Of the nearly 400-plus graduates of WDMH, there have been three National Achievement Scholarship finalists, one Gates Millennium Scholar, five Governor’s Honors participants, and numerous scholarship recipients.

 Four Year College Acceptances & Matriculation

 Students from WDMH are matriculating successfully in the following institutions:

 Florida A&M University

 Jackson State University